 exceeded despite warning, to pull the plug!
 YOU

 headsets / belt packs / leads etc. should be reported to the Stage Manager

 any problems or equipment does not operate correctly, please speak to

-the Duty Manager or call Mike Sutton via the office.
+the Duty Manager or call Mike Sutton via the number below.